 1. “Anna Karenina” by Leo Tolstoy – Russia

-There´s also a “Pride and Prejudice” (2005 ) movie starring Keira Knightley, so if you´re already familiar with the story, you can always pick another one of Jane Austen´s masterpieces: “Sense and Sensibility“, “Mansfield Park“, “Emma“, or “Northanger Abbey“.
+By the way, there´s also a “Pride and Prejudice” (2005 ) movie starring Keira Knightley (which I liked a lot), so if you´re already familiar with the story, you can always pick another one of Jane Austen´s masterpieces: “Sense and Sensibility“, “Mansfield Park“, “Emma“, or “Northanger Abbey“.
+Do not miss my list of Romantic Travel Movies to watch with your loved one.

 More British classical romance novels: “Jane Eyre” by Charlotte Bronte, “Wuthering Heights” by Emily Bronte, “Theatre” by William Somerset Maugham, “The Gadfly” by Ethel Lilian Voynich, “Vanity Fair” by William Thackeray, “Rebecca” Daphne du Maurier, “North and South” by Elizabeth Gaskell.